rjfinn/stablefund-stake-utility/README.md

 	 - arg (optional): the label of one wallet to use
  - **withdraw**: Withdraw all eligible deposits from all configured wallets
 	 - arg (optional): the label of one wallet
-	 - arg2 (optional, unless wallet specific): the deposit ID to be withdrawn, get from *deplist*.
+	 - arg2 (optional, unless wallet specified): the deposit ID to be withdrawn, get from *deplist*.
  - **transfer**: Transfer all funds from one wallet to another
 	 - arg: The label of the wallet to transfer from
 	 - arg2: The label of the wallet to transfer to
  - **comp**: Compound all rewards back into the wallet they came from
  - **autocomp**: Automatically compound, running as a daemon, per the configured compounds per day
- - **con**: Consolidate rewards from wallets to the last configured wallet, useful when getting the balance up on a new wallet
+ - **con**: Consolidate rewards from the other wallets to the last configured wallet, useful when getting the balance up on a new wallet, set xferWallet to the address of the last wallet and restakeRate to 0 when using this mode.
  - **autocon**: Automatically consolidate as with autocompound.

 ## Considerations